Becksteinlab/AdKGromacsTutorial/docs/preparation.rst

     gmx pdb2gmx -f ../coord/4ake_a.pdb -o protein.pdb -p 4ake.top -i protein_posre.itp -water tip3p -ff charmm27

 ..
 Note:: Total charge -4.000e (in the next step we will add ions to
-          neutralize the system; we need a net-neutral system)
+          neutralize the system; we need a net-neutral system to properly handle electrostatics)

 Solvate the protein